 Gabby is from San Diego, CA and she graduated from Northwestern University in 2019 with a BA in Religious Studies.
-As a Research Assistant in our lab, she has been exposed to the intricacies of pelvic pain that women silently endure.
-She hopes to pursue a career in medicine and help eradicate misconceptions regarding menstrual pain as well as advocate for more research regarding women’s health
+As a Research Assistant in our lab, she has been exposed to the intricacies of pelvic pain that many people silently endure.
+She hopes to pursue a career in medicine and help eradicate misconceptions regarding menstrual pain as well as advocate for more research regarding underrepresented populations.

 Maggie Schroer is a Research Assistant for the GyRL at NorthShore Evanston Hospital.
 She received her BA in psychology with minors in Biology and Women’s and Gender Studies from Loyola University Chicago in 2019.
 During her time at Loyola, her studies, involvement in research, and personal passions allowed her to flourish into a role as an empowered female leader with a desire to support women’s healthcare.
 During her time with the GyRL, Maggie has begun her journey to eradicate gender gaps within society and health care.
 Her next step in her career is to receive her Masters of Science in Nursing and eventually become a Nurse Midwife.
 Overall, her vocation in life is to compassionately heal and support women in order to improve their overall quality of life and develop a more just social order